 Safe Medication Management

 Knowing what drugs you take and managing those drugs safely can save your life.
 As a caregiver, one of your most important jobs is Medication Management.
 Understanding that role is what this page is all about.

-Medication adminstration and prescription use is regulated in Virginia by the Department of Pharmacy.
-If you want to find out about a specific law or regulation related to medication use in Virginia go to the Virginia Board of Pharmacy’s website first.
+Medication administration and prescription use are regulated in Virginia by the Department of Pharmacy.
+If you want to find out about a specific law or regulation related to medication use in Virginia, go to the Virginia Board of Pharmacy’s website first.

 Read Drug Labels

 Most of the time, when you go to the doctor for an illness, you come home with a prescription.
 The label on the bottle tells you the name of the drug, how often to take it, and any special warnings you might need to know.
 Attached to the pharmacy bag is a handout that goes into a lot of detail about side effects, but that usually goes directly into the trash once you get home.
 Do you ever read that information?

 We Trust Our HCP to Know What Meds We’re Taking